-The handbook also contains many links to internal resources located on SharePoint (a secured, global CRS website that is not accessible to external entities).
+The handbook also contains many links to internal resources located on SharePoint (CRS' internal staff intranet that is not accessible to external entities).
 We aim to make more of these resources accessible to external readers in the future.

 Examples of internally linked resources: